Wen-Tianyu/Wen-Tianyu.github.io/Travel/Urbana.md

 📍 [**Sakanaya**] 403 E Green St, Champaign, IL 61820\
 An amazing Japanese restaurant and the sashimi there has great quality with favorable price.
 The donkatsu and sushi are also tasty, and this is where I fell in love with Japanese cuisine again.

+📍 [**Northern Cuisine (北味轩)**] 404 E Green St, Champaign, IL 61820\
+The best Chinese restaurant at UIUC with really authentic cuisines from Northeast China.

 ### [🚢 Travel](./travel.md)